All other times please call:

 Patient Services: 9341 1000

-Our Diversity Team works closely with Victorian Aboriginal Community Controlled Health Organisations (VACCHO) and the Victorian Aboriginal Health Service (VAHS) to help Aboriginal and Torres Strait Islander patients through the public dental health system.
+We work closely with Victorian Aboriginal Community Controlled Health Organisations (VACCHO) and the Victorian Aboriginal Health Service (VAHS) to help Aboriginal and Torres Strait Islander patients through the public dental health system.

 We understand that coming to a large hospital like The Royal Dental Hospital of Melbourne (RDHM) can be a little scary.
 You can request time with our Aboriginal Liaison Officer for a chat or if you and your family require ongoing support throughout your course of dental treatment.
-Our Aboriginal Liaison Officer is onsite at RDHM on Wednesday, Thursday and Friday each week.

 Robert got in touch with The Royal Dental Hospital of Melbourne (RDHM) and has been attending denture appointments.
 He is optimistic that this time he will get the smile he has always dreamed of.